-Level of Competition Rule Book False Start Rule used Youth / Junior Olympics (youngest 4 age groups) USATF "Two to the individual" rule Youth / JO (15-16, 17-18) USATF No false start rule High school / junior high / middle school NFSHSA No false start rule Collegiate (NCAA, NAIA, NJCAA) NCAA No false start rule Open / elite USATF No false start rule Open / elite IAAF No false start rule Masters USATF / WMA "Two to the individual" rule Combined Events USATF / NCAA "Two to the individual" rule Combined Events IAAF "One to the field" rule
+Level of Competition Rules Book False Start Rule used Youth / Junior Olympics (youngest 4 age groups) USATF "Two to the individual" rule Youth / JO (15-16, 17-18) USATF No false start rule High school / junior high / middle school NFSHSA No false start rule Collegiate (NCAA, NAIA, NJCAA) NCAA No false start rule Open / elite USATF No false start rule Open / elite WA No false start rule Masters USATF / WMA "Two to the individual" rule Combined Events USATF / NCAA "Two to the individual" rule Combined Events WA "One to the field" rule

-Another new IAAF interpretation of what does or does not constitute a false start concerns stand up starts for longer races that do not use starting blocks.
-The new guidelines state that starters and referees "should avoid being overzealous in the application of the 'zero start rule'" in these races.
-In general, when an athlete steps over the line before the gun it normally is because of losing balance or being jostled, and not because of intent to get an advantage, and therefore the athlete should not be penalized with disqualification.
-The athletes should be called up (or recalled) and reset to begin the command cycle again, with your decision being that the start was "unsteady".
+Another WA interpretation of what does or does not constitute a false start concerns stand up starts for longer races that do not use starting blocks.
+The guidelines state that starters and referees "should avoid being overzealous in the application of the 'zero start rule'" in these races.
+In general, when an athlete steps over the line before the start signal it normally is because of losing balance or being jostled, and not because of intent to get an advantage, and therefore the athlete should not be penalized with disqualification.
+The athletes should be called up (or recalled) and reset to begin the command cycle again, with your decision being that the start was 'unsteady'.
 This explicitly codifies an informal interpretation of the no false start rule held by many more experienced starters that it should be applied rigorously only to races using starting blocks.
-But if an athlete breaks out hard from the line before the gun is fired, then the runners should be called up (or recalled) and that athlete should be charged with a false start.
-And if you observe an athlete step over the line before the gun because of being deliberately pushed, the athlete doing the pushing can be subject to unsporting conduct warning, or disqualification if it was flagrant.
-This new interpretation for distance events is now part of the 2017 major rewrite of USATF rule 162 noted earlier [USATF Rule 162.13(d)].
+But if an athlete breaks out hard from the line before the start signal, then the runners should be called up (or recalled) and that athlete should be charged with a false start.
+And if you observe an athlete step over the line before the start signal because of being deliberately pushed, the athlete doing the pushing can be subject to unsporting conduct warning, or disqualification if it was flagrant.

-IAAF and USATF Rules Regarding Starter's Authority
+WA and USATF Rules Regarding Starter's Authority

 In the summer of 2001 the IAAF adopted a rule change that eliminated the phrase "and shall be the sole Judge of any fact connected with the start of the race" from the description of the starter's duties and authority, thereby allowing the track referee to overrule a starter's decision.
 This apparently was done in an attempt to allow recourse in situations where there was a clear false start that was not recalled by the starter or the recall starters.
-The USATF Rules Committee felt that this was an unwise solution to the problem, which would open up to protest every race and every decision by the starter to recall or not to recall a race.
+The USATF Rules Committee felt this was an unwise solution to the problem, which would open up to protest every race and every decision by the starter to recall or not to recall a race.
 It also could potentially result in inordinate meet delays while the protest is being considered by the referee and then the jury of appeal.
 Therefore, the USATF did not adopt this IAAF rule change, but instead formulated a new rule implemented in 2002 that stated: